bpstephanie/Pennywise/README.md

       - Magenta has been for feedback regarding the worksheet being updated successfully.
       - Dim style has been used to give extra information about user input.
+      - Bright style has been used for all coloured text apart from where dim style is being used.

  [Back To Top](<#contents>)